About Casa Bailar

 Søren is independent and has been independent most of his life.
 He owns the enterprise company Krogaard Byg.

 Søren has always been responsible for decorating private parties both at home with friends and family.
 He has unleashed his creativity for birthdays, gala dinners, weddings and more.
-He has, for example installed whole trees inside and he never goes down on equipment and is a real gadget man.
-And if 200 Christmas balls are not enough, then of course more are bought.
+He has, for example installed whole trees inside and he never goes down on equipment and is a real gadget man. – And if 200 baubles aren’t enough, of course you can buy more.

 Søren shows time and time again his creativity and attention to detail.
 This is noticed and admired both in his enterprise company, but also when it comes to dressing up for a party.